 Analysis of emulation results was supported by the development of a standalone custom EMANE over the air (OTA) real-time spectrum and waterfall viewer application as described in the post EMANE Real-Time Spectrum and Waterfall Viewer.

-For more information on the design and development of the EMANE WNW DSA network emulation scripts, custom MAC and PHY Layer shims, the custom jammer shim, refer to the post EMANE WNW DSA Network Emulation.
+For more information on the design and development of the EMANE network emulation scripts and the custom MAC and PHY Layer shims, refer to the post EMANE Network Emulation.

-For more information on the development of a full featured EMANE jammer NEM, refer to the post EMANE Jammer Network Emulation Module.
+For more information on the development of a full featured EMANE Jammer Network Emulation Module, refer to the post EMANE Jammer Network Emulation Module.

-All custom software was written in C++ compatible with the EMANE framework, C++ using the Qt framework for the EMANE viewer, or Linux bash shell scripting.
+All custom software was written in C++ compatible with the EMANE framework, C++ using the Qt framework for the EMANE viewer, or Linux bash shell scripting for creating, configuring, managing, and operating the EMANE emulation environment.

 In telecommunication, Long-Term Evolution (LTE) is a standard for high-speed wireless communication for mobile phones and data terminals.
 Carrier aggregation (CA) is used in LTE-Advanced in order to increase the bandwidth, and thereby increase the bitrate, and is used in both Frequency Division Duplex (FDD) and Time Division Duplex (TDD) modes.
 3GPP is the telecommunications standards organization for LTE development.